svjack/Genshin-Impact-Character-Chat/README.md

 #### Note
 * 1 when run python plot_chatbots/genshin_impact_plot_chatbot_mistral_v3_transformer_gradio.py you should login your huggingface Account to use the base model Mistral-7b-Instruct-v0.3
 * 2 You can switch characters in daily_chatbots, to have many chat combinations.
+* 3 In plot_chatbots, You can freely choose chapters and their related story background, cause of events, course of events, reversal of events, end of events, meaning of events and subsequent plots, etc.
+* 4 In plot_chatbots, The current conversation background is generated from the global conversation background.
+You can choose to use the global conversation background or the current conversation background on the right page, and select the background and corresponding interlocutor according to the index.
-* 3 Thinking from a performance perspective, I suggest running vLLM inference demos ([3, 5, 7]).
+* 5 Thinking from a performance perspective, I suggest running vLLM inference demos ([3, 5, 7]).
-* 4 the prebuild info about Genshin Impact plot used in plot_chatbots are generated from AI, so they may contain some inaccurate errors.<br/>
+* 6 the prebuild info about Genshin Impact plot used in plot_chatbots are generated from AI, so they may contain some inaccurate errors.<br/>
     But because the field in gradio demo page are editable, you can paste your own plot into the field or edit any content, you not prefer.<br/>
     This ability also works for daily_chatbots.
-* 5 when chat with daily_chatbots, they are relatively flexible and free, when chat with plot_chatbots, the chatbot will committed to advancing the plot, you need to perform strictly according to the plot.
+* 7 when chat with daily_chatbots, they are relatively flexible and free, when chat with plot_chatbots, the chatbot will committed to advancing the plot, you need to perform strictly according to the plot.

 ## Models
 |Index|Chat Type | LLM inference type|Huggingface Link|Perform Task|